ellisonch/warpwallet/README.md

 # WarpWallet
-This is an implementation of [https://keybase.io/warp](WarpWallet) in Go.
-WarpWallet is a brain wallet generator (bit Bitcoin), originally written by [https://github.com/maxtaco](Max Krohn) and [https://github.com/malgorithms](Chris Coyne).
+This is an implementation of [WarpWallet](https://keybase.io/warp) in Go.
+WarpWallet is a brain wallet generator (for Bitcoin), originally written by [Max Krohn](https://github.com/maxtaco) and [Chris Coyne](https://github.com/malgorithms).
+You can use it to turn passphrases into Bitcoin wallets, so your money is as safe as your memory :)

-Except for neeeding to referencing some hash functions (described below), this package is entirely self contained.
-It is released under the BSD 2-Clause license, and includes some BSD-style code from [https://github.com/thepiachu](ThePiachu).
+Except for referencing some hash functions (described below), this package is entirely self contained.
+It is released under the BSD 2-clause license, and includes some BSD-style code from [ThePiachu](https://github.com/thepiachu).

 This program has been tested under Linux and Windows.